Lenin's Mausoleum: Proposals for burial

 Participants in the ceremony of induction into pioneers at the Lenin Mausoleum on Red Square.
 In the foreground is the flag of the Union of Communist Youth.

-Since 1991 there has been discussion about moving Lenin's body to the Kremlin Wall Necropolis.
-Russian President Boris Yeltsin, with the support of the Russian Orthodox Church, intended to close the mausoleum and bury Lenin next to his mother, Maria Alexandrovna Ulyanova, at the Volkov Cemetery in St. Petersburg.
+Since 1991, there has been discussion about moving Lenin's body to the Kremlin Wall Necropolis.
+Russian President Boris Yeltsin, with the support of the Russian Orthodox Church, intended to close the mausoleum and bury Lenin next to Lenin's mother, Maria Alexandrovna Ulyanova, at the Volkovo Cemetery in Saint Petersburg.
 Yeltsin's successor, Vladimir Putin, opposed this.
 On 24 July 2001, he stated:

 Our country lived under the monopoly power of the CPSU for 70 years.
 This is the lifetime of an entire generation.
 Many people associate their own lives with the name of Lenin.
 For them, Lenin's burial will mean that they worshiped false values, that they set false goals for themselves and that their lives were lived in vain.
 I think that actions of this kind can lead to the kind of destructive state that we have already experienced.

 In 2009, Vladimir Medinsky, a State Duma deputy from United Russia, noted that there was no point in keeping Lenin's body in the mausoleum:

 The maintenance of an ideological artifact in the center of the capital is an immoral act, meaningless from the point of view of budget spending, harmful from an ideological point of view, and cruel both towards Lenin's relatives and towards people who do not share the communist ideology.

 On 20 April 2017, deputies from the Liberal Democratic Party of Russia and United Russia proposed for consideration a bill on the burial of Lenin's body, which proposed to establish a procedure for the burial of historical figures.
 The very fact of the need for burial was considered established, but specific dates were not specified: